ckm3/Deep-LC/README.md

 ```

-Please visit the document for details.
+Please visit the [quickstart page](https://deep-lc.readthedocs.io/en/latest/Quickstart.html) for details.

 ## Citing

-If you find Deep-LC helpful in your research, please cite our paper and add a footnote of this Github project.
+If you are using Deep-LC in your research, please cite our paper and add a footnote of this Github project.